vinodiamonline/aboutme/README.md

 Vinod Kumar
 ===========
-Working as Sr Manager in Adobe Cloud Platform (https://www.adobe.com/in/enterprise/cloud-platform.html) Team at Adobe Systems, to build services for Data Ingestion, ETL, Query Service and Data Quality.
+Working as Sr Manager, Engineering in Adobe Cloud Platform (https://www.adobe.com/in/enterprise/cloud-platform.html) Team at Adobe Systems, to build services for Data Ingestion, ETL, Query Service and Data Quality.

 Skills:
-- Concepts : #Data Quality, #Compute, #ETL, #ChaosEngineering, #REST #Hadoop
+- Concepts : #Hadoop #Data Quality, #ETL, #ChaosEngineering, #REST
-- Tools & Technologies : #JAVA #ApacheSpark, #OpenTSDB, #NewRelic
+- Tools & Technologies : #Java #ApacheSpark, #RabbitMQ, #NewRelic, #AndroidDevelopment
-- PaaS : #Azure (ADF, ADL, Azure Blob, Azure Event Hub)
+- PaaS : #Azure (ADF, ADL, Azure Blob)

 Projects:
-TBD
+Adobe Cloud Platform : This project helps customers centralise and standardise data and content from any system to improve the design and delivery of customer experiences.
+The platform makes its data, content and insights available through APIs to partners and third-party developers.
+It's consists of Data Ingestion, Data Lake + Data Science + Data Visualization, all delivered in the form of API's.
+Tools and Technology used: Java, Apache Spark, Azure,

 Experience:
-- Sr Manager at Adobe Systems India Pvt Ltd : Feb 2006 - Present
+- Sr Manager, Engineering at Adobe Systems India Pvt Ltd : Feb 2006 - Present
   - Building Adobe Cloud Platform from last few years as part of engineering leadership team.
 Prior to that, I was part of engineering team of various products such as  Adobe Campaign, Adobe Social and Adobe Connect.

 - Software Engineer at Quark Media House India, Punjab : June 2004 - Jan 2006